akshgpt7/MarvellOS/readme.md

 1. Clone this repository.
 2. Run the MarvellOS.py file.
 3. Enter *0000* as the password, which can be changed later.

+## Contributing
+Any new features, improvements, additions, suggestions or issues are welcome!